nus-cs2103-AY2324S1/ip/docs/README.md

 Adds a new deadline task to your list of tasks.

-Format: `deadline {DESCRITPION} /by {DUE_DATE_TIME}`
+Format: `deadline {DESCRITPION} /by {DATE_TIME}`

 Example:
-- `deadline assignment 1 /by 22/9/2023 2359` - adds a new deadline "assignment 1" with the given description and due date-time.
+- `deadline assignment 1 /by 22/9/2023 2359` - adds a new deadline "assignment 1" with the given description and date-time.

 ### Adding an event: `event`